zype/zype.github.io/api_docs/plans.md

 --------- | -------- | ----
 id        | ID of the record to retrieve (Example: 5389352e69702d401b000000) | String

+---

 ## Create a Plan
 ```
 POST https://api.zype.com/plans
 ```

+Note: If a video is currently monetized with a purchase, rental, or pass plan, and your property does NOT support multiple monetization, then adding that video to a playlist within a tiered subscription will disable the existing purchase, rental, or pass plan paywall and switch the paywall monetization on the video to the tiered subscription plan.

 ### Parameters